July 22

 A Subject of Theories

 The Sacred Scriptures have mentioned plenty of women who played important roles in the whole history of salvation.
 Of course, the Blessed Virgin Mary is exalted among all women for being chosen as the Mother of Jesus Christ, the Redeemer of humanity.
-Another one of the most prominent women mentioned in the New Testament was Mary Magdalene.
+Another of the most prominent women mentioned in the New Testament was Mary Magdalene.

-As her name implies, Mary lived in the town of Magdala, a prosperous fishing village at the time Jesus was active in this region.
+As her name implies, Mary lived in the town of Magdala, a prosperous fishing village, at the time Jesus was active in this region.
 It was also a place where Jesus spent much of His time preaching.
 This was the place where Mary probably first encountered Jesus.

-Mary Magdalene has become a subject of many theories in the New Testament.
-Some think that she might be the unnamed woman who entered Simon the Pharisee’s house, bringing an alabaster jar of costly perfume, “stood behind him at his feet weeping and began to bathe his feet with her tears.
+Mary Magdalene has become the subject of many theories in the New Testament.
+Some think that she might be the unnamed woman who entered Simon the Pharisee’s house, bringing an alabaster jar of costly perfume, and “stood behind him at his feet weeping and began to bathe his feet with her tears.
 Then she wiped them with her hair, kissed them, and anointed them with the ointment.”
 (Luke 7:38).
 Some say that she was the sister of Martha and Lazarus of Bethany (see John 11:1-44).
 Others say, and this is most probably what Mary Magdalene was known for until today, that she was the unknown woman who was caught in adultery (see John 8:2-11).

 What the Gospels Say

-What seemed to be ironic was that Jesus chose the Twelve Apostles.
+What seemed ironic was that Jesus chose the Twelve Apostles.
 In the face of His suffering and death, they all left Him, except John.
 The Gospels speak of women who were present during Jesus’ passion.
 Matthew recounts that there were “many women there, looking on from a distance, who had followed Jesus from Galilee, ministering to him.”
 (27:55).
 Mark provided details of who these women were: “There were also women looking on from a distance.
 Among them were Mary Magdalene, Mary the mother of the younger James and of Joses, and Salome.”
 (15:40)

 But the Gospel according to John even mentioned that she was at the foot of Jesus’ cross: “Standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary of Magdala.”
 (John 19:25).
 And to complete the details, according to Mark, Mary Magdalene was present when Jesus was laid in the tomb: “Mary Magdalene and Mary the mother of Joses watched where he was laid.”
 (Mark 15:47).